ankaAR/bestiario5e/_creatures/meazel.md

 ### Actions

 ***Garrote*** Melee Weapon Attack: +5 al ataque, alcance 5 ft., one target of the meazel's size or smaller.
-Hit: 6 (1d6 + 3) bludgeoning damage, and the target is grappled (escape DC 13 with disadvantage).
-Until the grapple ends, the target takes 10 (2d6 + 3) bludgeoning damage at the start of each of the meazel's turns.
+Hit: 6 (1d6 + 3) puntos de daño contundente, and the target is grappled (escape DC 13 with disadvantage).
+Until the grapple ends, the target takes 10 (2d6 + 3) puntos de daño contundente at the start of each of the meazel's turns.
 The meazel can't make weapon attacks while grappling a creature in this way.

 ***Shortsword*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 6 (1d6 + 3) piercing damage, plus 3 (1d6) necrotic damage.